 "long_explanation": "The pronoun 'cả' in Vietnamese is used to increase the emphasis on a negative statement.
 It is often accompanied by 'đâu' or 'không' which means 'no' in English.
 'Cả' is usually placed after the subject but before the verb in a sentence.
 It can apply to various contexts, adding strong emphasis that the statement is entirely, without exception, not the case.",

-"formation": "Subject + cả + Verb (negative)",
+"formation": "Subject + Verb (negative) + …cả”" / cả + noun + Subject + …,

 "examples": [